AY2425S2-CS2103T-T12-1/tp/docs/UserGuide.md

 ### Editing a person: `edit`

-Edits the specified contact detail in the person list.
+Edits the details of the specified person in the person list.

 Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [t/TAG]…​`

-- Edits the contact detail at the specified `INDEX`.
+- Edits the details of the person at the specified `INDEX`.
 The index refers to the index number shown in the displayed person list.
 The index **must be a positive integer** 1, 2, 3, …​
 - You must fill in at least one of the optional fields.
 - Existing values will be updated to the input values.
 - When editing tags, the existing tags of the person will be removed, e.g., if the person at index `2` currently has the tag `frenemy`, and we run the command `edit 2 t/enemy`, the tag `frenemy` will be removed, and a new tag `enemy` will be added.